httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 response header ({{!RFC7231}}, Section 7.1.4).

 See {{state}} for requirements regarding header fields that carry application state (e.g,.
 Cookie).

+Applications that use already-defined HTTP header fields MUST NOT modify their semantics or syntax, unless the definition of that header field explicitly allows it (e.g., with an extension field).

 ## Defining Message Payloads {#payload}